Denmark–Hungary relations: Culture

 More than 200 Danish artists participated in the Budapest Spring Festival 2010, which started 5 April.

 Paul Bang-Jensen

 Povl Bang-Jensen was a Danish diplomat, later a civil service in UN.
 In 1956 he questioned 80 Hungarian refugees in New York City who had fled Hungary.
 When UN Secretary General Dag Hammarskjöld demanded the names of the refugees, Jensen refused to do so in fear that it would come in communist security services.
 Ultimately, Jensen burned the list of names.
 Jensen is very well known in Hungary.

 High level visits

 In 1987, Margrethe II of Denmark visited Hungary.
 Former Prime Minister of Hungary, Ferenc Gyurcsány visited Denmark on 12 June 2007.
 On 19 March 2010, Crown Prince Frederik and Per Stig Møller visited Budapest Spring Festival.

+The European Union and NATO

+Denmark became a member of the European Union in 1973, while Hungary joined in 2004.
+Denmark is a founding member of NATO, whereas Hungary became a member in 1999.